 WHITEOUT

-(2019 - 2020) ////////////// created after joining the Armada de Chile on a research trip to Antarctica organised by Nicolas Spencer for Polar it was also inspired by research done for Axis with Mario de Vega and my time at ARTS COLLIDE Barcelona CERN
+///////////// created after joining the Armada de Chile on a research trip to Antarctica organised by Nicolas Spencer for Polar

 WHITEOUT (2020)

-She starts the build of a Rainbow Generator, designed to Refract a Spectrum of Lost and Un/Named Colours.
-But when it is finally switched on, the Generator fails to reproduce nature’s original glitch: the continuous gradient of the rainbow.
+When it finally powers on, the Generator fails to reproduce nature’s original glitch: the continuous gradient of the rainbow.

 Instead, it renders a banded, artificial, almost cartoon-like spectrum.

-Though the Rainbow Generator appears to use full-spectrum white light, this is just a simulation.
+Though the Rainbow Generator appears to emit full-spectrum white light, this is simulated.
 Its light source only emits a narrow band of frequencies: just enough to stimulate the three cones of her eye, creating the illusion of white and coloured light, while bypassing vast regions of the actual spectrum.

-By bypassing a broad spectrum of frequencies in favor of energy efficiency, it exposes how standardization doesn’t just limit what can be resolved; it determines what qualifies as a valid signal in the first place.
+Ironically, the failed Rainbow exposes its own efficiency-driven bias.
+Advanced technologies prioritise certain signals over others: by bypassing a broad spectrum of frequencies in favor of energy efficiency, it exposes how standardisation doesn’t just limit what can be resolved; it determines what qualifies as a valid signal in the first place.

-Now more than ever, the Angel sees that even the latest technologies (from analog to digital and hardware to software and lens to filter) may be rooted in fundamentally flawed protocols of exclusion.
+The Angel now sees that even the latest technologies (from analogue to digital and hardware to software and lens to filter) may be rooted in fundamentally flawed protocols of exclusion.

 Spectrum of Lost and Unnamed Colours Sound by Debit (2024)